study-dojo/study-dojo.github.io/index.md

 ### Completed Issues for Milestone 1
 See the [project board "M1"](https://github.com/study-dojo/study-dojo/projects/1) for a list of issues completed for milestone 1.

-### Issues for Milestone 2
+### Completed Issues for Milestone 2
+See the [project board "M2"](https://github.com/study-dojo/study-dojo/projects/2) for a list of issues completed for milestone 2.

+### Issues for Milestone 3
-See the [project board "M2"](https://github.com/study-dojo/study-dojo/projects/2) for a list of issues expected to be addressed for milestone 2.
+See the [project board "M3"](https://github.com/study-dojo/study-dojo/projects/4) for a list of issues expected to be addressed for milestone 3.

 ## Contact Us
 You can email the creators of Study Dojo at: